 In older homes, wiring systems may begin to degrade due to age.
 Insulation can wear down, and connections can become less secure.

-🔍 One Outlet vs. Multiple Outlets
+1. One Outlet vs Multiple Outlets

 If only one outlet stops working, the issue is often localized to that outlet or its immediate wiring.
+If multiple outlets lose power, the problem is more likely related to the circuit, breaker, or upstream connection.

-🔍 Outlet Works Sometimes, Then Stops
+2. Outlet Works Sometimes Then Stops

 An outlet that works intermittently is often a sign of unstable wiring or a loose connection.
+This pattern usually indicates that the issue is developing rather than resolved.

+Outlets are often connected in sequence along a circuit.
 If a connection fails at one point, outlets further along the line may lose power while others continue working.

-🔍 Why Outlet Problems Get Worse Over Time
+How Outlet Problems Develop Over Time

 Recognizing early warning signs can help you understand that the issue is developing rather than sudden.